Marvel's Avengers (video game): The Mighty Jane Foster

-While preparing their current missions in their home timeline, the Avengers unexpectedly encounters a female Thor, who is revealed to be Jane Foster from the alternate present timeline and was transported to the former's universe as the result of Monica's tampering the tachyon affected her timeline as well.
+While preparing their current missions in their home timeline, the Avengers unexpectedly encounters a female Thor, who is revealed to be Jane Foster from the alternate present timeline and was transported to the former's universe as the result of Rappaccini's tampering the tachyon affected her timeline as well.

-She explains that in her timeline, the original Thor Odinson lost his left arm in presumably a previous battle instead and alternate Jane was diagnosed with cancer after A-Day, resulting in Odinson retiring from the Thor role and entrusting it to her in order to keep cancer in her on hold via Mjolnir after it chose her.
+She explains that in her timeline, the original Thor lost his left arm in presumably a previous battle instead and alternate Jane was diagnosed with cancer after A-Day, resulting in Thor retiring from his role and entrusting it to her to keep cancer in her on hold via Mjölnir after it chose her.
 Thus, the alternate Jane became part of the reassembled Avengers team in his stead.
-Because of Odinson's action, his father Odin Borson goes mad due to outside forces and desecrates the Ten Realms into chaos.
-Before so, knowing that she will not be able to defeat Odin, she made a temporary truce with Loki Laufeyson, allowing the god of mischief to kill the fallen All-Father while he is off-guard on focusing his fight against Jane-Thor.
+Because of Thor's action, his father Odin Borson goes mad due to outside forces and desecrates the Ten Realms into chaos.
+Before so, knowing that she will not be able to defeat Odin, she made a temporary truce with Loki, allowing him to kill Odin while he is off-guard on focusing his fight against Jane.

-This outcome leads to Jane-Thor's involvement in the original universe when she and Loki were about to end a deal of their temporary alliance before the former is unexpectedly pulled by a tachyon anomaly that affected her universe.
-Jane Foster of the prime universe, with whom Jane-Thor comes in contact, is revealed to be healthy because she was not present at A-Day.
+This outcome leads to Jane's involvement in the original universe when she and Loki were about to end a deal of their temporary alliance before the former is unexpectedly pulled by a tachyon anomaly that affected her universe.
+Jane of the prime universe, with whom she comes in contact, is revealed to be healthy because she was not present at A-Day.

 No Rest for the Wicked

-Black Widow, Captain America, and Ms. Marvel discover an unidentifiable energy reading at one of A.I.M.'s Utah Badlands facilities.
-There, the Avengers discover a creature who appears to be MODOK, enclosed in a strange machine.
-They find out that due to their exploits against A.I.M., Monica has become desperate to preserve it, and is now attempting to revive MODOK as a last-ditch effort to support A.I.M.
+Kamala, Rogers, and Romanoff discover an unidentifiable energy reading at one of A.I.M.'s facilities.
+There, the Avengers discover a creature who turns out to be M.O.D.O.K., enclosed in a strange machine.
+They find out that due to their exploits against A.I.M., Rappaccini has become desperate to preserve it, and is now attempting to revive M.O.D.O.K. as a last-ditch effort to support A.I.M.

 She attempts to fend off the Avengers once again, only to be defeated.
-But to their surprise, the real MODOK appears before her and transports himself and Monica away before the Avengers can do anything.
-As the heroes return to their base, they are still doubting MODOK's current situation while vowing to bring him and Monica to justice.
+But to their surprise, the real M.O.D.O.K. appears before her and transports himself and Rappaccini away before the Avengers can do anything.
+As the heroes return to their base, they are still doubting M.O.D.O.K.'s current situation while vowing to bring him and Rappaccini to justice.